MooseSaeed/gfifa-stats/README.md

 - The app is using a single default layout file.
 - Sanity JavaScript SDK and Sanity Image Builder are initiated and added to Nuxt as Plugins, exporting the Client and Image Builder method.
 - `projectId` and `dataset` are being fetched from `.env` file because why not.
+- I intended to use `stores` to share the state of the retrieved cards data from Sanity.io, and then pick up the desired card in the details route.
+However, I believe it is preferable to utilize Sanity's query filters to retrieve a single card and then organize the returned data.

 ## Build Setup